 Airline Baggage Restrictions

 When planning your trip to the Galapagos, luggage restrictions are an important consideration.
 Keep it light.
 Most airlines limit checked luggage to one piece, with a maximum weight of 23 kilograms (50 pounds).
 Hand luggage (one piece) is limited to 8 kilograms (17 pounds).
+Different luggage restrictions apply for each airline, check with your airline before departure.

 Do not bring fresh fruits, vegetables, or bulk nuts to the Galapagos; your luggage will be screened for “biologics” on departure from the mainland.
 Most commercially packaged snacks are fine.